nils-soderman/vscode-motionbuilder-utils/README.md

 [Twitter](https://twitter.com/nilssoderman "@nilssoderman")<br>
 [Bug report](https://github.com/nils-soderman/vscode-motionbuilder/issues "Report a bug on the GitHub repository")

 <br><br>

-*This extention is not associated with Autodesk or MotionBuilder in any way.
-This is fully developed as a third-party extension.
+<i>*This extention is not associated with Autodesk or MotionBuilder in any way.
+This is fully developed as a third-party extension.</i>